 You may also consider giving your dog a natural remedy as a way to help calm anxiety.
 Hemp chews are a good example of this.
 To be clear, hemp oil is not a psychoactive substance, and the FDA (Food and Drug Administration) has deemed it for safe use in animals.
 You can also look for remedies with naturally calming ingredients, such as organic chamomile and valerian root.

-For many pet owners, combining two or more of these methods can work effectively to calm a dog’s anxiety without resorting to medication like Xanax.
-For instance, making sure your dog gets enough exercise and slipping her a calming hemp treat before a thunderstorm might work to keep Bella calm until the bad weather has passed.Ask your veterinarian about natural herbal remedies, massage, and exercise to help soothe your pet and improve their overall quality of life.
+For many pet owners, combining two or more of these methods can work effectively to calm a dog’s anxiety.
+For instance, making sure your dog gets enough exercise and slipping her a calming hemp soft chew before a thunderstorm might work to keep Bella calm until the bad weather has passed.Ask your veterinarian about natural herbal remedies, massage, and exercise to help soothe your pet and improve their overall quality of life.
 If these approaches don’t work, your vet may recommend something else.